-After Sapling activation, Zcash uses zk-SNARKs with the proving system described in [Groth2016].
-These are used in transaction version 4 and later (§7.1 'Encoding of Transactions' on p.
+After Sapling activation, Zcash uses zk-SNARKs with the proving system described in [BGM2017], which is a modification of the system in [Groth2016].
+An independent security proof of this system is given in [Maller2018].
+These zk-SNARKs are used in transaction version 4 and later (§7.1 'Encoding of Transactions' on p.
 79) for proofs both in Sprout JoinSplit descriptions, and in Sapling Spend descriptions and Output descriptions.
 They are generated by the bellman library [Bowe-bellman].

-A Groth16 proof consists of $(\pi_A : \mathbb{S}1^{(r)}, \pi_B : \mathbb{S}2^{(r)}, \pi_C : \mathbb{S}1^{(r)})$.
+A Groth16 proof consists of $(\pi_A:\mathbb{S}1^{(r)},\,\pi_B:\mathbb{S}2^{(r)},\,\pi_C:\mathbb{S}1^{(r)})$ .
 It is computed as described in [Groth2016, section 3.2], using the pairing parameters specified in §5.4.8.2 'BLS12-381' on p.
 67. The proof elements are in a different order to the presentation in [Groth2016].

-5 Confusingly, the bug found by Bryan Parno was fixed in libsnark in 2015, but that fix was incompletely described in the May 2015 update [BCTV2014a-old, Theorem 2.4].
+&lt;sup>5 Confusingly, the bug found by Bryan Parno was fixed in libsnark in 2015, but that fix was incompletely described in the May 2015 update [BCTV2014a-old, Theorem 2.4].
 It is described completely in [BCTV2014a, Theorem 2.4] and in [Gabizon2019].

 Note: The quadratic constraint programs verifying the Spend statement and Output statement are described in Appendix A 'Circuit Design' on p.
-121. However, many other details of the proving system are beyond the scope of this protocol document.
+122. However, many other details of the proving system are beyond the scope of this protocol document.
 For example, certain details of the translations of the Spend statement and Output statement to Quadratic Arithmetic Programs are not specified in this document.
 In practice it will be necessary to use the specific proving and verification keys generated for the Zcash production block chain (see §5.8 'Groth16 zk-SNARK Parameters' on p.
 77), and a proving system implementation that is interoperable with the bellman library used by Zcash, to ensure compatibility.